-Supporting developers, landowners, and conservation bodies to deliver environmental net gain targets
+Supporting developers, landowners, INVESTORS and conservation bodies to deliver environmental net gain targets AND OFFSETTING REQUIREMENTS

-Our Natural Capital team is able to draw on a unique set of skills and experience, as well as an in-depth understanding of: ecological objectives; the economics and practicalities of land ownership and management; organisational and delivery risks; contractual frameworks and relevant statutory principles; and the planning and development process, to achieve successful outcomes.
+Our Natural Capital and Carbon team is able to draw on a unique set of skills and experience, as well as an in-depth understanding of: ecological objectives; the economics and practicalities of land ownership, management, investment, organisational and delivery risks; contractual frameworks and relevant statutory principles; and the planning and development process, to achieve successful outcomes.

-We have a strong track-record of delivery on a wide range of ecosystem services schemes, from small residential developments to high-profile and high-value national infrastructure projects.
-The team is currently retained by landowners, developers and conservation bodies.
+We have a strong track record of delivery on a wide range of ecosystem services schemes from small residential developments to high-profile and high-value national infrastructure projects as well as carbon sequestration via woodland creation and peat restoration.
+The team is currently retained by landowners, developers, investors and conservation bodies.

 We can assist you with:

-- Finding creative and cost-effective solutions for the delivery of net gain
+- Finding creative and cost-effective solutions for the delivery of net biodiversity and carbon gain

 - Negotiating terms between recipients, landowners, and delivery bodies

 - The implementation of robust and efficient management structures

 - Quantifying environmental losses and gains under relevant assessment frameworks

 - The valuation of all capital and revenue aspects associated with the delivery of net gain solutions